paulzap/Comparative-Analysis-of-Spacecraft-Self-Shadowing-Algorithms/README.md

 ## 🙏 Acknowledgments

-- Research conducted at [Your Institution]
+- Research conducted at ASTRO SPACE CENTER OF P.N.
+LEBEDEV PHYSICAL INSTITUTE
 - Inspired by real-world challenges in spacecraft dynamics
 - Built with modern C++ and Python tools